-

 Tom and Shirley Butt moved to Richmond from Marin County in 1973, attracted by the opportunity to live affordably in close proximity to San Francisco Bay.
 In short order, community activist Lucretia Edwards took Tom under her wing and made sure that he became involved in community affairs.
 Tom was elected president of the Point Richmond Neighborhood Council, became a charter member of the Richmond Community Development Commission and, later, president of the Point Richmond Business Association.

-For his efforts to save the schools, Tom was awarded the Richmond Unified Education Fund Distinguished Citizen Award, and East Brother Light Station garnered the National Trust for Historic Preservation Honor Award and the Department of Transportation Award for Outstanding Public Service to Transportation and Historic Preservation.
+For his efforts to save the schools, Tom was awarded the West Contra Costa Education Fund Distinguished Citizen Award, and East Brother light Station, garnered the National Trust for Historic Preservation Honor Award and the Department of Transportation Award for Outstanding Public Service to Transportation and Historic Preservation.

 Tom was also recognized with the Presidential Award for Outstanding Community Achievement of Vietnam Era Veterans.